WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/plurals.md

 [warning] Not Recommended: To see your existing post(s), go to the Posts page. [/warning]
 [tip] Recommended: To see your existing posts, go to the Posts page. [/tip]

+[warning] Not Recommended: You can categorize your post with tag(s). [/warning]
+[tip] Recommended: You can categorize your post with one or more tags. [/tip] [tip] Recommended: You can categorize your post with multiple tags. [/tip]

+[warning] Not Recommended: Making changes to the code while running the server could cause error(s) in your database(s). [/warning]
+[tip] Recommended: Making changes to the code while running the server could cause errors in your databases. [/tip]